‘It’s literally going to kill someone.’ Seeking safe spaces at UK in light of Kentucky’s SB 150

 J’Lissabeth Faughn, the center’s director, said students see the resource center as a place “that they can get away and that they’re safe.”

-Since the LGBTQ Resource Center is part of the Center for Student Success, Faughn describes her job as being charged with the responsibility to help students succeed in the classroom as well as life in general.
+Since the LGBTQ Resource Center is part of the Center for Student Success, Faughn described her job as being charged with the responsibility to help students succeed in the classroom as well as life in general.

 There are 11 student organizations that stem from the LGBTQ Resource Center such as OutGrads, OUTlaw, Med Pride, QPA: Queer People of Color Association, GSA: Gender Sexuality Alliance, StemGQueers and other college-specific organizations.